 Pro-wings aren't recommended for Meyer 2 meter, Western 8 1/2", or any brand 9' or 10' plows, except Meyer 9'.
 They’re also not recommended for polymer plows.

 If you can’t verify with your OEM part number, then you can also check with the shaft length and diameter.
-Those will need to match your original to fit.
+Those will need to match your original to be a proper fit.

 First, we recommend cross-referencing with your OEM part number.
-If you can’t find that then you can double check with the size of the stroke and the bore of your original.
-You can find a replacement with those numbers and if they match then they'll fit.
+If you can’t find that, you can double check with the size of the stroke and the bore of your original.
+You will also need to check the extended and retracted lengths.
+If you're able to find a replacement with measurements that match, they'll fit.

 If you have any further questions, contact us, and we will help you out.

 Sure!
 Our standard shipping is always free within the lower 48 states, but we’re happy to expedite your item for a nominal fee.
-Just choose the option you need at checkout and it will tell you how much it will cost.
+Just choose the option you need at checkout and it will tell you how much it'll cost.

 For more information on our shipping options, please see our Shipping page.

-We mainly use USPS and UPS, depending on the size of the item.
+We mainly use USPS and UPS, depending on the size of the item, though we do use FedEx as well.
 In some cases (e.g. bulk quantities, larger used parts, etc.) we can also ship freight.
 For international orders, we also use Globegistics.

 For more information on shipping, please see our Shipping page.

-If you have any questions or concerns regarding your order, you are always welcome to contact us via the marketplace you purchased from.
+If you have any questions or concerns regarding your order, you're always welcome to contact us via the marketplace you purchased from.
 You’re also welcome to e-mail us at firstname.lastname@example.org or live chat with us on our website.

 If your item shows delivered but you do not have the item, please first check with other members of your household and your neighbors to see if one of them might have accepted the delivery.
-Then if you are still unable to locate the item, call the postal carrier and give them your tracking number.
-They should have GPS positioning on all delivery scans, so they will be able to tell exactly where the order was delivered and will be able to help you track down the package.
+If you're still unable to locate the item, call the postal carrier and give them your tracking number.
+They should have GPS positioning on all delivery scans, so they'll be able to tell exactly where the order was delivered and will be able to help you track down the package.
 If you need further assistance, please contact us!